 NEW YORK (CNNMoney) -- American manufacturing activity picked up in April, according to a report that showed the sector grew for the 33rd month in a row.

-The Institute for Supply Management's (ISM) purchasing managers' index (PMI) rose to 52.7 from 50.8 in October.
-Any reading above 50 indicates expansion in the sector.
+The Institute of Supply Management's monthly index rose to 54.8 in April, from a 53.4 reading in March.
+Any reading above 50 indicates growth in the sector.

 |What we want Apple to unveil at WWDC|

 |Big Data knows you're sick, tired and depressed|

 |Your car is a giant computer - and it can be hacked|

 |Overnight Avg Rate||Latest||Change||Last Week|

 |30 yr refi||3.43%||3.45%|

 |15 yr refi||2.73%||2.72%|